gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 ## Resources

-Gatling can fetch a main request's resources in parallel in order to emulate the behavior of a real web browser.
+Gatling can fetch a main request's resources in parallel to emulate the behavior of a real web browser.

 {{< include-code "resources" java kt scala >}}